Oreo Dream Extreme Cheesecake

 - ½ cup powdered sugar (for optional freshly whipped cream)

-- Preheat oven to 350° F. Grease a 9" springform pan and set aside.
+Preheat oven to 350° F. Line a 9" springform pan, grease with nonstick spray and set aside.

 Chocolate Ganache Frosting